k2view-academy/K2View-Academy/articles/27_auditing/01_auditing_overview.md

 **Recommendation:**
 Do not enable auditing in development environments where Fabric Web Studio is employed.
 It provides no added value and may introduce confusion in interpreting activity logs.

-## Where to View Audit Logs

-When auditing is enabled, audit entries are integrated into the logs shown on the Monitoring page, under the Fabric Monitor Logs panel.
-These entries are interspersed with standard logs and can be filtered using the search feature.

-To view only audit records, enter `AUDIT` into the search bar (**case-sensitive**).

-## Downloading Audit Logs

-Audit data can be downloaded in either **CSV** or **plain text** formats using one of the following methods:

-1. **Using the UI’s Vertical 3-dot Menu (⋮):**
-   - Click the vertical 3-dot menu (⋮) in the log panel.
-   - Navigate to: `Inspect > Data`
-   - Choose the desired format (CSV or text) for export.

-2. **Using a Keyboard Shortcut:**
-   - Press the `i` key to access the same `Inspect > Data` option and initiate export.

 ## Turning Auditing On/Off

 By default, Auditing is set to OFF.
 To enable Auditing in Fabric, set **AUDIT=ON** using K2admin's Configuration panel and set a configuration override for AUDIT.
 You then need to restart the K2cloud space.